solarwinds/snap-plugin-lib/tutorial/09-config/README.md

 ```

 > We will validate how our plugin reacts on passing different JSON configurations in unit tests.
-> Till now, you can take a look at test code in `./collector/config_test.go`.
+> You can take a look at test code in `./collector/config_test.go`.

-What we can do next is validation:
+The next thing to do is:
 - `totalCpuMeasureDuration` should represent string, based on which `time.Duration` can be created later.
 - `minCpuUsage` and `minMemoryUsage` should be in range <0;100>

-Code responsible for validation is given below:
+A sample code responsible for the validation is given below:
 ```go
 	// (...)
 	_, err = time.ParseDuration(cfg.TotalCpuMeasureDuration)